maribelacosta/delay-proxy/README.md

 # delay-proxy

-An HTTP proxy that introduces network delays to the response from the server.
+An HTTP proxy that introduces network delays to the response from a server.

 The network delays (in milliseconds) follow a random [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) with parameters `alpha` and `beta`.